Jane Lightfoot: Early life and education

-Lightfoot was born in 1969 in Liverpool, England.
+Lightfoot was born on 25 October 1969 in Liverpool, England.
 She was educated at The Belvedere School, an all-girls private school.
 She then studied Classics at St John's College, Oxford, graduating with a first class Bachelor of Arts (BA) degree in 1992: as per tradition, her BA was promoted to a Master of Arts (MA Oxon) degree in 1994.
 She stayed at Oxford to study for a Doctor of Philosophy (DPhil) degree, and was a Jubilee Scholar at St Hugh's College, Oxford, for the 1993/94 academic year and a Prize Fellow at All Souls College, Oxford, from 1994.
 She completed her doctorate in 1995 with a thesis titled "Parthenius" (concerning the ancient Greek poet, Parthenius of Nicaea), for which she won the Conington Prize.

 Academic career

 Lightfoot was awarded a Prize Fellowship at All Souls College, Oxford, in 1994, while she was a doctoral student at the University of Oxford, which she held until 2000.
 Then, from 2000 to 2003, she was a post-doctoral fellow at All Souls.
 She has been a fellow and tutor in classics at New College, Oxford, since 2003.
 In 2014, she was awarded a Title of Distinction by the University of Oxford as "Professor of Greek Literature".

 Her research interests include most aspects of Greek literature, with her publications focusing primarily on Hellenistic and imperial literature.
-Her specialism is in the exploration of underrepresented classical texts, including mythography, ethnography, oracular literature, poetry and prose.
-Her current work is a critical interpretation of late antique astrological poetry.
+Her specialism is in the exploration of underrepresented classical texts, including mythography, ethnography, oracular literature, poetry and prose, and late antique astrological poetry.
+Her current project is an edition of the medical author Aretaeus of Cappadocia.